UO-CS-OER/CS211-text/Intro_to_CS/01-Objects/01_3_References.md

-It is typically easier to reason about the behavior of *immutable* classes (which is why so many of Python's basic classes are immutable).
-On the other hand, it may be more efficient to *mutate* an object than to return a new object with a small change (which is why most of Python's built-in collection classes, like `list` and `dict`, are mutabble).
+It is typically easier to reason about the behavior of *immutable* classes.
+On the other hand, it may be more efficient to *mutate* an object than to return a new object with a small change.
+Many of Python's built-in classes, like `str` and `int`, are _immutable_ to make reasoning easier.
+Most of Python's built-in collection classes, like `list` and `dict`, are _mutable_ for the sake of efficiency.
-We will write both *immutable* classes and *mutable* classes, depending on our needs, with a preference for *immutable* classes where any extra cost is inconsequential.
+We will write both *immutable* classes and *mutable* classes, depending on our needs, with a preference for *immutable* classes where extra cost is inconsequential.

-Aliasing of mutable objects is often a mistake, but not always.
+Aliasing mutable objects is often a mistake, but not always.
 Later we will intentionally create aliases to access mutable objects.
 The important thing is to be aware of aliasing and mutation.